Skip to content

 Bulk Registration

-Tempo.extend() supports rest parameters and arrays, allowing you to register multiple plugin in a single call.
-If the last argument is a plain object (and not a plugin/term), it is treated as a shared configuration for all plugin in that batch.
+Tempo.extend() supports rest parameters and arrays, allowing you to register multiple plugins in a single call.
+If the last argument is a plain object (and not a plugin/term), it is treated as a shared configuration for all plugins in that batch.

 ts